jondentonschneider/jondentonschneider.github.io/_pages/research.md

 author_profile: true
 ---

+I study how history can affect human capital accumulation and other important inputs into long-run economic development.
+I focus primarily on infectious diseases in Sub-Saharan Africa and Latin America.

 ### Working Papers

 Colonial Institutions, Marriage Markets, and HIV: Evidence from Mozambique [*job market paper, draft available upon request*]